 * 1964 - The Beatles appear on the Billboard magazine charts for the first time.

-* 1974 - The Six Million Dollar Man debuts on ABC.
+* 1974 - The Six Million Dollar Man debuts on ABC. * 1975 - The Jeffersons debuts on CBS.

 * 1983 - The International Olympic Committee restores Jim Thorpe Olympic medals to his family.